TEDxMelbourne: Untapped - May 26

 TEDxMelbourne, like the city, brings together a diverse group of people to share ideas, knowledge and inspiration at a series of events held throughout the year.
 At our events, live speakers and TEDTalks videos combine to spark deep discussion, connection and thought.

-We host inspiring events in iconic Melbourne venues, at the State Library of Victoria, Melbourne Recital Centre and now the Melbourne Convention and Exhibition Centre and boasting broad themes including education, innovation, future leadership, youth and etc. In our event OFF THE GRID, our speakers will share their experiences pushing the illusionary boundary, the GRID.
+We host inspiring events in iconic Melbourne venues, at the State Library of Victoria, Melbourne Recital Centre and now the Melbourne Convention and Exhibition Centre and boasting broad themes including education, innovation, future leadership, youth and etc. In our event OFF THE GRID, our speakers will share their experience of pushing the illusionary boundary, the GRID.

 Past speakers include: Sami Shah (Comedian), ex-politician Evan Thornley (Better Place), Andrew MacLeod (then CEO Committee for Melbourne), Joseph D’Souza (QuestUnique), Liz Broaderick (Discrimination Commissioner) & Jenny Gray (CEO - Zoos Victoria).

 At our TEDxMelbourne event, TEDTalks videos and live speakers will combine to spark deep discussion, connection and sharing of ideas.